Germi County: Fourth: The New Age (1734 AD to the present)

 Ignoring the three earlier historical periods, Germi city is relatively new by Iranian standards; it was established around the year 900 of the Islamic calendar when Shah Ismael allowed five Shia families to migrate to this region.
 There were some other places and cities in Azerbaijan of I.R.
 Iran and Azerbaijan that are also called Germi.

+Administrative changes

+The village of Zahra was elevated to the status of a city in 2018.
+In 2019, Pain Barzand Rural District was separated from Ungut District to join the Central District, and Ungut District was separated from the county in the establishment of Ungut County.